linguisticteam/resource-central/README.md

-# Video Tutorials
+# Content Reference Central
-A management system for all video tutorials that we have.
+A reference management system for Audio, Video and Text-based content.

-Features planned for version 1.0:
-* Ability to store information about the video tutorials
-* Ability to present this information in a webpage
-* Ability to add more items